jo/couchdb-flatpak-example/README.md

 # CouchDB Flatpak Example
-Example application with CouchDB included and packaged with [Flatpak](https://flatpak.org/).
+Example [Flatpak](https://flatpak.org/) application with CouchDB included.

 The Flatpak comes with modules for